The worst part about being a single parent: saying goodbye.

 Her father met us at the airport and then agreed to drop me off at a train station (which I must admit, was unexpected and very nice).
 There is not much public transport available at the airport in Perth.
 I was feeling sad on the plane and got all the cuddles I could from my daughter before I knew I would have to say goodbye to her.
 I have been preparing her for a few weeks now that we would be saying goodbye, and that she would be having a special week just with daddy.
 She’s been speaking to anyone and everyone about how excited she is to be visiting her daddy, so I haven’t been too worried about her in the lead-up.

-As we landed, I gave her lots more cuddles and told her how much I loved her and how much I would miss her, but I that I was so happy that she was going to be having lots of fun with daddy.
+As we landed, I gave her lots more cuddles and told her how much I loved her and how much I would miss her, but that I was so happy that she was going to be having lots of fun with Daddy.
 It took a lot to hold back the tears.

-When they dropped me off at the train station, I jumped in the back seat of the car to give my daughter another a squeeze, before retrieving my bags from the back and waving them off.
+When they dropped me off at the train station, I jumped in the back seat of the car to give my daughter another squeeze, before retrieving my bags from the back and waving them off.
 Then I cried.

 Saying goodbye is SO hard.

 Luckily I had a distraction and was excited to be catching up with an old friend who lived an hour away on the train.
-We had a great catch up in the afternoon, and then I checked into my hotel, ordered a pizza (which I ate in bed), watched The Bachelor, and had a glass of wine.
+We had a great catch-up in the afternoon, and then I checked into my hotel, ordered a pizza (which I ate in bed), watched The Bachelor, and had a glass of wine.
 I felt pretty good.
 I was excited about the prospect of sleeping in for the first time in months.

 This morning was also pretty great.
 I slept in (until 8:30 am Sydney time), enjoyed the buffet breakfast and relished eating in peace and quiet, without having to butter anyone else’s toast or share my food.
 I was looking forward to catching up with my friend again for lunch, and then going to the movies, before finishing up the day with dinner and cocktails.
 Maybe all the single mums I have spoken to about this ARE right, I thought.
 Maybe it DOES get easier!